 I have yet again linked the trailer because I think it is wonderful and for some reason, a lot of people seem to have missed out on the trailer earlier.

 The game was part of a game competition (RetroKomp 2015) last year and after the event, a lot of people contacted them and wanted more as in a full game, this motivated the developer to do a full version and eventually, that led to this CD release.
 The game will still be freeware so this premium edition is for collectors and people which want to support the team.

 Ok so over to the review of the box and its contents, unlike most releases on Amiga today this game comes in a sealed DVD case.
-The box is very colorful and is presented in a very good looking way with a very professional look.
+The box is very colourful and is presented in a very good looking way with a very professional look.

 The box is nicely presented with an Age suggestion (of 7) and the old school Amiga “V” checker logo.

 Surprisingly the DVD case ain’t one of those cheap soft ones, thumbs up for that.

 The manual is in full colour and it has more pages than most full price console games today.
 12 pages to be exact.
 The booklet has been made the old school way with “thick” photo paper and most likely folded and stapled by hand.

 The CD looks like it has been produced with normal equipment (CD-R) and then labelled, not a big deal really, but a bit sad because there have been a few pressed CD games lately.
 Naturally, this is down to cost and amount of copies made etc.

 The manual looks good but as seen in the picture to the right they have run out of place and nearly cut out some of the text in the bottom.

 What’s this then? well, it is actually a magnet, a tiny one.
 Looks good and I might even put it up on display on our refrigerator.
 I think this is the first Amiga game magnet produced for a game box release?.